 TYPES OF ANESTHESIA

 On the day of your treatment, one of our Anesthesiologists will review your medical history and discuss with you the type of anesthesia to be used.
-Your Anesthesiologist will determine the best form of anesthesia for you based on your medical procedure and your medical history.
+Your anesthesia care team will determine the best form of anesthesia for you based on your medical procedure and your medical history.
 The types of anesthesia that may be used are general, intravenous sedation or regional.
 An overview of each is listed for your review.

 Anesthesia is generally started with an intravenous medication given through the intravenous line (IV) that has been started in your hand or arm.
 It is an anesthesia that affects the whole body and usually induces a loss of consciousness.